Glasgow-College-UESTC/ip-lectures/2024/lecture 5 - Loops.md

 - Statements that are executed *repeatedly*
 - Every loop has a *controlling expression*
+  - A logical expression
+  - Iterate again or stop looping?
 - C has three kinds of loops
   1. `while`
   2. `do while`